 Removing Unused Shortcodes from the WordPress Back End

-The first thing you need to do is install and activate the Shortcodes Finder plugin.
+The first thing you need to do is install and activate the free Shortcodes Finder plugin.
 You can learn more in our step-by-step guide on how to install a WordPress plugin.

 Finding Unused Shortcodes